ev2900/OpenSearch_Neural_Search/README.md

 }
 ```

-Note down the task id from the API response
+Note down the task id from the API response.
+This will be used in subsequent steps

 3. Get the model id

+Using the task id from the previous step, retrieve the model id of the BERT model that was uploaded in the previous step

 ```
 GET /_plugins/_ml/tasks/{task_id}
 ```
+Note down the model id from the API response.
+This will be used in subsequent steps

-4. Load the model
+4. Load the model to memory for inference

 ```
 POST /_plugins/_ml/models/{model_id}/_load
 ```

+Loading the model reads the model’s chunks from the model index and then creates an instance of the model to load into memory

-You can check the status of the loaded model
+You can check the status of loading the model by passing the task id from the load model API to the API call below.
+The larger the model the longer it will takes to load it to memory

 ```
 GET /_plugins/_ml/tasks/{task_id}
 ```

-5.
+5. Load sample data

+6.